Authorization and authentication

 Next, you need to provide your service account authentication as a Bearer token.
 If you call the

-SAS Portal API directly, such as by making an HTTP request with cURL, you pass your
+SAS Portal API directly, such as by making an HTTP request with cURL

 with your service account, follow these steps: